sandybioteck/RTCpredictor/README.md

 <br>**Running the script :**
 <br>Running the following command will provide all the options to run the script:
 <br>perl make_RTCpredictor_db.pl -h
+<br>The output of the above command will be 2 database files named 'database.tsv' and 'exons.tsv'